-Application and Language Requirements
+Application Process and Language Requirements

-The application requirements and language requirements for different programs of MS in Poland will be additional, but usually require you to have a relevant bachelor’s degree (or equivalent).
+The application requirements and language requirements for different programs of MS in Poland will be additional but usually require you to have a relevant bachelor’s degree (or equivalent).
 Other requirements for application of MS in Poland include:

 - Statement of Purpose

 - Official IELTS/TOEFL scores, if applicable for English courses and for Polish language courses, it is generally necessary to prove Polish as a foreign language.
-Therefore, the most recognized exam is the certification exam of Polish as a Foreign Language.
+Therefore, the most recognized exam is the certification exam for Polish as a Foreign Language.

 - Transcripts and mark sheets from all colleges/universities attended for more than one year.